 As wildfires continue to rage over the United States, firefighters are dealing with unauthorized drones flying over and around affected areas.
 Many helicopters and planes are being grounded as a consequence of this.

-More than one hundred and twenty wildfires are raging across 1.6 million acres of the United States.
+More than one hundred wildfires are raging across millions of acres of the United States.
 The most important thing you should know, these emergency areas are automatically turned into no-fly zones for your drone.
 Do not fly your drone around any emergency where air traffic may be required to save a life.

 What’s the issue flying over wildfires?

 First and foremost, it’s illegal.
 But if we have to say more, the bottom line is that flying over active wildfires with your drone interferes with emergency services.
 Safety first is an important mantra for most all industries across the globe.
 It’s a good life approach too, but that’s not what we talk about here on Drone Rush.
 Keeping safety in mind, it matters not how little of a threat we perceive our drones to be to larger manned aircraft, our drone are aircraft, and no manned aircraft should be asked to fly in the same space as another craft.

 Once a drone is up in the air near a wildfire, water bomber airplanes are diverted, and sometimes even made to land.
 The same goes for helicopters.
 These fire fighting and life saving aircraft are put to the side so that an illegally piloted drone may take some photos.
 Even if you have the best intentions and are trying to help, if you are not officially a part of the operation, you are getting in the way of the operation.

 Related reading: FAA’s No Drone Zone and other no-fly areas

 What are the consequences for the drone pilot?

 Fines may exceed $20,000 and you could see jail time.